shasha0982/Test-Real-Project-Data-Sciences/README.md

 # Real-Project-Data-Sciences
 This is my project for data science .
+This is 100% authentic made by me .

 This link into my csv files : https://github.com/shasha0982/Data-Science-Project-CSV-Files